seejohnrun/seejohnrun.github.io/_posts/2012-02-15-t-on-github.markdown

 to open a file.
 Backspace to try again if it wasn't the file you wanted.

-Its a really easy way to either (1) navigate around a project you know, or (2) locate a class file you d expect exists in a repository you re not familiar with.
+Its a really easy way to either (1) navigate around a project you know, or (2) locate a class file you d expect exists in a repository you're not familiar with.

 ---